theMarcHuerta/fsim/README.rst

     pip install fsim

-Notice that for maximum compatibility, the Linux wheel is shipped with ``gcc``, which allows xfim to be installed on any Linux system. macOS should work out of the box if the development tools are installed.
+Notice that for maximum compatibility, the Linux wheel is shipped with ``gcc``, which allows xfim to be installed on any Linux system.
+Do double check that gcc is at least version 10. macOS should work out of the box if the development tools are installed.

 Development
 +++++++++++